 1. Emotional Manipulation

 Guilt Tripping: They might make you feel guilty for not meeting their needs or expectations, leveraging your emotional state to control you.
+Gaslighting: Manipulating you into questioning your reality or self-worth to make you more dependent on their version of the truth.

-Using Resources: Taking advantage of your assets (like your home, car, or possessions) without fair compensation or appreciation.
+2. Financial Exploitation Borrowing Money: Continuously asking for money, knowing you have a hard time saying no. Using Resources: Taking advantage of your assets (like your home, car, or possessions) without fair compensation or appreciation.

-Over-reliance: Expecting you to always be available to help with their problems, projects, or tasks, draining your time and energy.Unfair Expectations: Imposing unreasonable demands on your time or expecting you to prioritize their needs over your own.
+3. Time and Energy Drain Over-reliance: Expecting you to always be available to help with their problems, projects, or tasks, draining your time and energy.Unfair Expectations: Imposing unreasonable demands on your time or expecting you to prioritize their needs over your own.

-Social Leverage: Using your social status or connections to their advantage without reciprocating or giving you credit.
+6. Social and Personal Exploitation Social Leverage: Using your social status or connections to their advantage without reciprocating or giving you credit.
+Personal Gains: Leveraging your weaknesses to elevate their own status or to fulfill their personal agendas.

-Set Clear Boundaries: Clearly define what is acceptable and what is not in your relationships.
+Coping Strategies Set Clear Boundaries: Clearly define what is acceptable and what is not in your relationships.
 Communicate these boundaries firmly and consistently.

 Seek Support: Surround yourself with people who respect and support you.
 Consider professional help if needed to strengthen your emotional resilience.